Billy Quarantillo

-Billy Quarantillo (born December 8, 1988) is an American mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship.
+William Daniel “Billy” Quarantillo (born December 8, 1988) is an American mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship.
 He was the former King of the Cage Lightweight Champion.

 Mixed martial arts career

 Early career

-Born in Ransomville, New York and trained by way of his adopted hometown of Tampa, Quarantillo began his fighting tenure on the amateur circuit in July 2010.
+Born in Ransomville, New York, and trained by way of his adopted hometown of Tampa, Quarantillo began his fighting tenure on the amateur circuit in July 2010.
 After the Gracie Tampa South representative posted an 8–2 mark through ten outings, he turned pro in 2013.

 Quarantillo competed for various regional American organizations, in the process amassing a record of 11–2 and winning the King of the Cage Lightweight Championship and Strike Off Fighting Championships Featherweight Championship.

 The Ultimate Fighter

 Quarantillo also competed on The Ultimate Fighter: Team McGregor vs. Team Faber in 2015.
 In the preliminary fights, he defeated Brandon Ricetti via TKO in the second round to become a member of Team Faber.
 In his second bout, he lost to Saul Rogers via unanimous decision after two rounds.